op·ti·mal

 I’m seeing my TSH go below range…

 Sadly, many report they’ve had to stand firm against doctors who wrongly freak out about that normal low TSH with T3 in your treatment.
 Our low TSH is not the same as the low TSH seen with Graves’ disease, the hyperthyroid side of the coin that doctors confuse it with.
-Our low TSH when optimal with the frees does NOT cause bone loss or heart disease–it’s uncontrolled Graves’ disease that can do that, or still being underdosed, or having an iron or cortisol problem keeping us underdosed.
+Our low TSH when optimal with the frees does NOT cause bone loss or heart disease–it’s uncontrolled Graves’ disease (hyperthyroidism) that can do that, or still being underdosed, or having an iron or cortisol problem keeping us underdosed.

 To the contrary, when we are nearing optimal with our free T3, patients have reported improved bone health via scands, and improved heart health via symptoms and tests!!